verrazzano/docs/content/en/docs/monitoring/oci-logging/oci-logging.md

 ## Installing Verrazzano
 OCI Logging is enabled in your cluster when installing Verrazzano.
 The Verrazzano installation custom resource has fields for specifying two custom logs: one for system logs and one for application logs.
 Here is an example Verrazzano installation YAML file.
+Note that the API references Kibana, future releases will use OpenSearch Dashboards in the public API.

 ```
 apiVersion: install.verrazzano.io/v1alpha1
 kind: Verrazzano